micro/micro/docs/getting-started/README.md

 summary: A getting started guide for Micro
 ---

-Micro is a platform for cloud native development.
+This is a getting started guide for Micro which teaches you how to go from install to helloworld and beyond.

 ## Contents
 {: .no_toc }